apmoore1/Bella/README.md

 4. Start Stanford CoreNLP server: `docker run -p 9000:9000 -d --rm mooreap/corenlp`
 5. Start the TweeboParser API server: `docker run -p 8000:8000 -d --rm mooreap/tweeboparserdocker`

+The docker Stanford and Tweebo server are only required if you are going to use the TDParse methods/models or if you are going to use any of the Stanford Tools else you do not need them.

 To stop the docker servers running:

 1. Find the name assigned to the docker image using: docker ps